vvzen/open-pipe/README.md

 It's an experiment (but a concrete, usable one) to understand what didn't work and why.
 It has already offered me plenty of insights, and made me realize how hard it is to write good flexible code.

-Together with the python library, it offers `op` , a small cli that resembles `go` (not the programming language, but the `goat` utility) and can be used to navigate the filesystem and set the appropriate pipeline context.
+Together with the `openpipe` python library, it offers `op` , a small cli that resembles `go` (not the programming language, but the `goat` utility) and can be used to navigate the filesystem and set the appropriate pipeline context.

 `op` is built on top of `fish`, the shell for people that love elegance (and shells!).
 For more info on how to install `fish`, please see: https://fishshell.com